GreenHandHand/markdown-note/README.md

 # markdown-note

 My personal markdown notes for learning AI.
+The article was written using **obsidian**。

 参考书籍：